NaineshAnand1994/Google-Sheets-Approval-Workflow-Hub/README.md

 - DocumentSignOffs
 - Logs

-2️⃣ Fill in the **Settings** tab exactly as shown above.

-3️⃣ Add your Google Form links for each type.

-4️⃣ Open **Apps Script Editor**:
+2️⃣ Open **Apps Script Editor**:
 - Paste the code from `Code.gs`.
 - Link it to your Google Sheet.

-5️⃣ Save and authorize the script.
+3️⃣ Save and authorize the script.

-6️⃣ Refresh your Google Sheet to see the **Approvals Menu**.
+4️⃣ Refresh your Sheet to see the **Approvals Menu**.

-7️⃣ Click any menu item to submit a request or open a form.
+5️⃣ Click **Setup Approval Forms** to design and generate Google Forms for each request type, step by step!

+6️⃣ Employees can then submit requests via:
+- Interactive in-Sheet form
+- Google Form links

+7️⃣ All approvals and status updates are logged in the **Logs** tab.

 ---